 By Jeff Sutton

-Jeff Sutton is the Vice President of thinkPARALLAX, a sustainability communications agency committed to building brands with purpose.
-Their work sits at the intersection of business strategy, corporate responsibility, and communication.
-Creating communication strategies, campaigns, and stories that influence behavior and drive positive change in the world and greater business community.
+Jeff Sutton helps businesses and organizations transform for the better with purposeful visions, strategies, and stories.
+As Vice President of thinkPARALLAX, he works alongside a team of strategists and creatives to cultivate knowledge, spread awareness, and create powerful, connections for businesses and organizations striving to make a positive impact. thinkPARALLAX is a culture driven creative communications consultancy committed to building brands with purpose.
+They work at the intersection of business strategy, corporate responsibility, and communication.
+Their focus is to create communication strategies, campaigns, and stories that influence behavior and drive positive change in the world and greater business community.